 The Syntax of Yes and No

 The funded part of the project was completed 30th of September 2013.
-The work on some of the publications continues, in particular the monograph The Syntax of Yes and No, to appear with Oxford University Press.
+The work on some of the publications continues, in particular the monograph The Syntax of Yes and No, to appear with Oxford University Press in 2015.
 The following is a summary of the project proposal, written in 2011.

 The project is funded by a Leverhulme Major Research Fellowship, for 24 months starting October 2011.
 The aim is to accomplish two related tasks: (a) a survey of forms of answers, affirmative as well as negative, to polar questions (yes/no-questions) in the languages of the world, and (b) an investigation of the syntactic structure of the different types of answers encountered: What do they have in common, how do they differ?
 The following are some salient differences among languages as regards answers to polar questions:

 - In some languages you employ an affirmative particle, like yes in English, in other languages you reply affirmatively by ‘echoing’ the finite verb, or in some languages other constituents of the question depending on the focus of the question.

 The echo-type clearly involves sentential ellipsis, so the project has theoretical implications for the syntax of ellipsis and focus, in addition to having implications for the syntax of negation, affirmation, and interrogation.
 A hypothesis to be investigated is that particle answers are also derived by ellipsis.

 - As regards replies to negative questions, there is a well known dichotomy between two systems of confirming the negation of a question: The polarity-based system where the answer is ‘No’, as in English, for example, and the truth-value based system where the answer is ‘Yes’, as in Japanese, for example.
 Less well known is the fact that there is variation within languages as well, depending on the bias of the question and other matters to be investigated.